JiangWeiGitHub/Trial/Shell/Linux/cgroup/cgroup.md

   `top`

-# Control pointed process's memory resources
+# Control specified process's memory resources

 + create a running process with a shell script